Ethnic Minority Achievement Team (EMA)

 Wave 1 EAL intervention

-- KS4 BTEC Hospitality Option – mainly for the pupils who arrive at KS4 or late at KS3 with no/limited English and/or SEND crossover
+- KS4 EAL option – mainly for EAL pupils who arrive at KS4 or late at KS3 with no/limited English.
+The course aims to boost GCSE English grades as well as enhance literacy skills

-- ASDAN BTEC Hospitality – for those with SEND crossover at risk of not being able to secure level 1 in BTEC Hospitality
+- ASDAN Hospitality – an alternative qualification for those who are at risk of not being able to secure Level 1 in BTEC Hospitality

 Wave 2 and 3 EAL Intervention

-- Year 7, 8, 9 EAL English, Maths, Science Boosters - EAL focus pupils are withdrawn 2 times/week from non-core subjects: Year 7 – below grade 1, Year 8 – below grade 2, Year 9 – below grade 3.
-Schemes of Learning (SoLs) are written in line with the English and Maths SoLs in order to re-enforce skills, subject content and consolidate the learning of key language
+- KS3 EAL English, Maths, Science Boosters - EAL focus pupils working below expectations are withdrawn twice/week from non-core subjects.
+Schemes of Learning (SoLs) are written in line with the mainstream SoLs in order to re-enforce skills, subject content and consolidate the learning of key language

-- Mixed KS3 Nurture group – for those with no/limited previous schooling and/or SEND overlap
+- Small Nurture groups – for those with no/limited previous schooling and/or SEND overlap.
+The focus is the acquisition of basic literacy (twice/week)

-- Reading club (twice/week during form time) – enhancing speaking, listening, reading and writing skills, with focus on pronunciation and development of vocabulary and literacy skills
+- Reading club (twice/week during form time) – enhancing speaking, listening, reading and writing skills, with focus on pronunciation and development of literacy skills

 How EMA support is carried out across the school